 For more floral delights, check out the ever-impressive Botanical Garden, which has its own tropical greenhouses, the seasonal blooms of the Britzer Garden in Neukölln, or enjoy a stroll through the various botanical sections of Marzahn’s Gardens of the World.
 A visit to the Prussian-era Pfaueninsel is also a wonderful way to spend an afternoon or day.

-Although Berlin is a landlocked city, it’s criss-crossed throughout by rivers and canals – not to mention the multitude of lakes just outside of town.
-Although not as popular here as in some other European and North American countries, water sports are starting to make a real splash (har har) in Germany with several nearby water ski clubs and even wake boarding and Barfusswasserski (barefoot waterskiing) parks (though most lake sports in Berlin are done using a cable system rather than with a boat).
+Although Berlin is a landlocked city, it’s criss-crossed throughout by rivers and canals—as well as the afore-mentioned lakes in and around town.
+Although not as popular here as in some other European and North American countries, water sports are starting to make a real splash (lol) in Germany with several nearby water ski clubs and even wake boarding.

 Berlin might be known for its world class art museums, but what often goes overlooked is the generous amount of sculpture and outdoor art available for public viewing around the city.
-Famous street artists like the Italian muralist BLU and Belgian painter R.O.A. have large scale paintings in Kreuzberg like Shackled by Time and Take off that Mask on Cuvrystrasse, and you can also discover dozens of smaller works from international names.
+The work of local street artists like El Bocho and Alias decorate the city alongside discover dozens of smaller works from international names.
 You can find a history of the street art scene here.